mako-framework/docs/01_getting_started/03_dependency_injection.md

-> Note that some of the services depend on each other (e.g. the session needs the database manager if you choose to store your sessions in the database).
+> Note: Some of the services depend on each other (e.g. the session needs the database manager if you choose to store your sessions in the database).

 --------------------------------------------------------